Why people leave MailerLite

 If you run e-commerce: Klaviyo

 MailerLite has basic e-commerce integrations.
 Klaviyo is purpose-built for Shopify and WooCommerce with abandoned cart flows, product recommendations, and customer lifetime value tracking.
 More expensive but dramatically better for online stores.
-See our Klaviyo comparison.
+See our Klaviyo comparison and Klaviyo alternatives.

 The pricing comparison